TritonVM/triton-vm/specification/src/hash-table.md

     1. executes the 5 rounds of the Tip5 permutation,
     1. overwrites the processor's stack registers `state_0` through `state_4` with 0, and
     1. overwrites the processor's stack registers `state_5` through `state_9` with the hash coprocessor's registers `state_0` through `state_4`.
-- Instruction `absorb_init`
+- Instruction `sponge_init`
     1. sets all the hash coprocessor's rate registers (`state_0` through `state_9`) to equal the processor's stack registers `state_0` through `state_9`,
     1. sets all the hash coprocessor's capacity registers (`state_10` through `state_15`) to 0, and
     1. executes the 5 rounds of the Tip5 permutation.
-- Instruction `absorb`
+- Instruction `sponge_absorb`
     1. overwrites the hash coprocessor's rate registers (`state_0` through `state_9`) with the processor's stack registers `state_0` through `state_9`, and
     1. executes the 5 rounds of the Tip5 permutation.
-- Instruction `squeeze`
+- Instruction `sponge_squeeze`
     1. overwrites the processor's stack registers `state_0` through `state_9` with the hash coprocessor's rate registers (`state_0` through `state_9`), and
     1. executes the 5 rounds of the Tip5 permutation.

 Program hashing happens in the initialization phase of Triton VM.
 The to-be-executed program has no control over it.
-Program hashing is mechanically identical to performing instruction `absorb` as often as is necessary to hash the entire program.
+Program hashing is mechanically identical to performing instruction `sponge_absorb` as often as is necessary to hash the entire program.
 A notable difference is the source of the to-be-absorbed elements: they come from program memory, not the processor (which is not running yet).
 Once all instructions have been absorbed, the resulting digest is checked against the publicly claimed digest.